CatarinaK1/Newsdata.io_API_Analysis_with_Python/README.md

 ## Installation
 You need to have Python installed.
-In case you don't download and install Python from the official website https://www.python.org/ .
+In case you don't, download and install Python from the official website https://www.python.org/ .

 ### Newdata.io